Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Lighting’s powered by a radial circuit that runs in a line (not a ring) and doesn’t go back to the Consumer Unit.

-When fitting new lights several factors need to be taken into consideration lighting needs to be designed around your preferences, so the first thing to establish is whether you like darker or lighter rooms.
+When fitting new lights, several factors need to be considered.
+Lighting needs to be designed around your preferences, so the first thing to establish is whether you like darker or lighter rooms.

-Next, how much natural light the room gets, plugin lighting such as floor standing and table lamps should also be considered then there are the bulbs which come in a range of wattages, colours types (Halogen, Incandescent, Energy Saving and LED) and fittings (bayonet, Edison screw, capsule and twist lock).
+Next, how much natural light the room gets, plugin lighting such as floor standing and table lamps should also be considered.
+Then there are the bulbs which come in a range of wattages, colour types (Halogen, Incandescent, Energy Saving and LED) and fittings (bayonet, Edison screw, capsule and twist lock).

 Our Basildon electricians are experts in lighting and can guide you on the best type of lighting for your tastes, layout and decor of your home.